Manipulating Bell nonlocality and entanglement in polarized electron-positron annihilation: Theoretical setup

-Notably, Eqs.~\eqref{eq:BL} and \eqref{eq:BT} reveal that the hyperon possesses transverse polarization even for unpolarized beams, a distinctive feature compared to elementary particles.
-If the $\vec{B}^{\pm}$ has only one non-zero component, by exchanging the axes corresponding to the non-zero transverse polarization component with the $\hat{z}$-axis, and afterwards rotating the coordinate system $\{\hat{\mathbf{x}}', \hat{\mathbf{y}}', \hat{\mathbf{z}}'\} = \{\hat{\mathbf{x}}, \hat{\mathbf{y}}, \hat{\mathbf{z}}\}$, and then diagonalizing the correlation matrix $\vec{C}$, the coefficient matrix $\Theta_{\mu\nu}$ always can be written into a symmetric form \cite{Wu:2024asu}:
+If the $\vec{B}^{\pm}$ has only one non-zero component, by exchanging the axes corresponding to the non-zero transverse polarization component with the $\hat{z}$-axis, and afterwards diagonalizing the correlation matrix $\vec{C}$, the coefficient matrix $\Theta_{\mu\nu}$ always can be written into a simpler form \cite{Wu:2024asu}:

-where $B_z$ is the non-zero polarization component of $\vec{B}^{\pm}$, and $\lambda_1$, $\lambda_2$, and $\lambda_3$ are the three eigenvalues of the correlation matrix $\vec{C}$.
+where $B_z$ is the non-zero polarization component of $\vec{B}^{\pm}$, and $\lambda_1$, $\lambda_2$, and $\lambda_3$ are the three eigenvalues of the correlation matrix $\vec{C}$ .
 With the help of Eq.~\eqref{eq:2_qubit} the density matrix $\rho$ can be expressed in the so-called $X$ state \cite{Yu:2007bwc}:

 The $\rho$ and $\rho^X$ are local unitary equivalent: